vuejs/vue-router/README.md

 ### Notes

-1. `vue-router` only supports Vue 0.12+.
+1. This project is in active development.
+No guarantee on API stability until an offical release is out.
+Don't use in production.
+If you are adventurous enough to try it out, be prepared for undocumented breaking changes.
+If something goes wrong, consult the `example` folder which will always contain a working demo using the latest API.

-2. No docs yet.
-Check out [`/example`](https://github.com/vuejs/vue-router/tree/master/example) for example usage.
+2. `vue-router` is developed against the `dev` branch of Vue core.
+The official release will only be compatible with Vue 0.12.10+.

-3. Files in `/dist` are out of date.
-If you are not using Browserify or Webpack you'd have to build the standalone file yourself until an official release is out.
+3. Files in `/dist` are not guaranteed to be up-to-date with src.
+If you are not using Browserify or Webpack you will have to build the standalone file yourself until an official release is out.

 ### Build